top of page

 Featured Posts

 We stood amused, then froze in confusion as the game shifted into a command I had never heard before, “Bend over.”
 It was directed at the woman who had made a mistake.
 She looked at me with panic, and I looked back at her with a reassuring head shake because surely the teacher didn’t mean it.
 He did.
-I realised this would be good footage for the documentary filmmakers present.
+I realised this would be good footage for the documentary filmmakers who were present.
 They had been hired by Gaulier’s wife, Michiko Miyazaki Gaulier, a former student who runs the school.
-Before the class started, she asked everyone if they had any objections to being on camera.
+Before the class started, she asked everyone if they objected to being on camera.
 Before we had even had the chance to respond, she told us she didn’t care if we objected; we would be in it whether we liked it.
 Said with a smile in a joking, not joking, way.

 Gaulier’s beat of his hand-held drum was the command for his assistant to ensure the woman bent over.
-She did so slowly and reluctantly, only to rise up again when she heard the following command “Hit her bottom five times.”
+She did so slowly and reluctantly, only to rise again when she heard the following command: “Hit her bottom five times.”
 We were encouraged to clap as the smacks landed.
-Watching this spectacle becomes more bizarre and uncomfortable to view when the hand is swapped for the assistant’s shoe to land more smacks.
+Watching this spectacle became more bizarre and uncomfortable when the hand was swapped for the assistant’s shoe to land more smacks.
 All the time, the teacher asked, “Does it hurt?” with the recipient hesitant to say yes and saying no, which ensured more smacks until the teacher got bored.
+The ‘smacking’ was designed to be playful, but judging by the recipient’s face, it was not.
+I hadn’t realised until after that my mouth was open in shock the entire duration of the smacking(a great look for the documentary, I suspect).
+Thoughts of the #metoo movement came to mind, and this would never be allowed in the UK (where the school was originally for 11 years before moving outside Paris in 2011).

-And so, this was how every class started, the warm-up before the main activities.
+Gaulier proudly told us that he was the Theatre Torturer and had written a book with this title.
+And so, this was how every class started: the warm-up before the main activities.
 I managed to avoid this activity, unlike some of the others who were picked on again and again.
-This, on top of the insults which flew throughout the lesson; "You look like a murderer, a paedophile, you are f@cking boring, was a common phrase thrown at all of us.
+This, on top of the insults which flew throughout the lesson; "You look like a murderer, a paedophile, you are f@cking boring”, were common insults thrown at all of us.
 He would often ask people if they agreed with him when saying an insult, mainly after someone had performed on stage.
 Often, they were fooled into thinking this was the way of the clown, despite it feeling wrong to turn on our classmates like this.
+I got the impression that he kept regurgitating the same insults.

 Recent Posts